10 Healthy Sleep Tips

 The human body thrives on routine.
 Just as fresh air makes your body more comfortable in the chosen environment, creating a sleep routine does too.
 Each step of your routine triggers your brain and reminds it that it’s time for bed.
 And when it’s time for bed, what does your brain do?
 Release melatonin!

 Choose the Right Pillow

 When it comes to sleep, choosing the right pillow is everything.
 You want something supportive, but not so firm it feels like sleeping on a rock.
 Memory foam has been the go-to for many sleepers, due to its supportive, yet adaptable nature.
 Sleep technology has come so far that the best pillows are now being made with bamboo.
-Its natural cooling ability and antibacterial and hypoallergenic makeup have taken the bedding industry by storm.
+Its natural cooling ability and hypoallergenic properties have taken the bedding industry by storm.
 When you choose a pillow on which to rest your head, be sure you are choosing the best.